14.11.1.7 Numeric Display - Color/Alarm/Basic

 Set the border color of the part.

-Numeral Value Color
+Numeric Value Color

-Set the numeric value color.
+Set the color of the numeric value.

 Shadow Color

-Set the color for Numeric Value's shadow.
+Set the color of the Numeric Value's shadow.

 Plate Color